philosowaffle/peloton-to-garmin/mkdocs/docs/configuration/index.md

 ## Web UI Configuration

-Most of the most common settings can be configured via the UI itself.
+The most common settings can be configured via the UI itself.
 Additional lower level settings can be provided via config file.

 1. Settings
     1. [App Settings](app.md)